datawowio/datawow-python/README/ai_docs.md

 ### Response of each type AI
-There are a difference type of response AI module here is a compare response of each
+There are a difference type of response AI module.
 #### Standard Criteria
 ```python
 """